msegzda/homebridge-nordpool-baltics/README.md

 Motion sensor `Nordpool_cheapest5HoursConsec` calculation logic is the following:

-- On initial plugin run (upon restart) its using current day pricing information;
+- On initial plugin run its computed using present day pricing information;
+- If 'Dynamic Cheapest Consecutive Hours' **disabled** on Plugin Config:
   - At 00:00 (0AM): recalculated using new day pricing information;
-- If 'Dynamic Cheapest Consecutive Hours' enabled on Plugin Config:
+- If 'Dynamic Cheapest Consecutive Hours' **enabled** on Plugin Config:
   - At 18:00 (6PM): If cheapest 5 consecutive hours are due to happen later in the evening, its recalculating with added 0-6AM hours from next day.
 This sometimes allows cheapest 5 consecutive hours to shift from evening to next day nighttime for maximum cost efficiency.
+  - At 07:00 (7AM): Recalculates with all current day pricing information.

 ## Important Remark About Timezones ##